Egyptology and Assyriology

 PhD Program Timeline

 Summer: Modern language study, internship, archaeological fieldwork, museum research

 Funding: Fellowship, no service obligation

 Fall: 4 courses or 3 courses + service obligation

-Spring: 4 courses or 3 courses + service obligation; develop reading list and study for the Comprehensive Exams
+Spring: 4 courses or 3 courses + service obligation; develop reading list and prepare for Comprehensive Exams

-Summer: Complete Comprehensive Exams no later than the end of the first week in August; upon successful completion of the exams, modern language study, internship, archaeological fieldwork, museum research, travel for research/conferences
+Summer: Complete Comprehensive Exams by 31 May; upon successful completion of the exams, modern language study, internship, archaeological fieldwork, museum research, travel for research/conferences

 Funding: Service obligations